Events you need to know about this week:

 Mortgage company Freddie Mac releases weekly mortgage rates.
 Last week, the average on a 30-year, fixed-rate home loan slipped to 3.93 percent from 3.95 percent, while the average on a 15-year, fixed-rate eased to 3.16 percent from 3.18 percent.
 The Federal Reserve is widely expected to raise its key short-term interest rate at its meeting Dec.
 15-16.
 It would be the Fed’s first hike in nearly a decade.
 The expectation was bolstered last week, when Fed Chair Janet Yellen indicated the U.S. economy is on track for an increase.

 U.S. Labor Department releases weekly jobless claims.

-Commerce Department releases retail sales data for January and business inventories for December.
+U.S. Commerce Department releases retail sales data for November and business inventories for October.

 Staff and wire reports